-Either way, many students begin their degree program at St. Joseph’s College with more than half the credits they need to graduate.
-A total of 90 credits may be transferred from all sources combined—including prior learning and traditional transfer credit .
+Therefore, many students begin their degree program at St. Joseph’s College with more than half the credits they need to graduate.
 To earn a bachelor's degree from St. Joseph’s College, students must complete a minimum of 30 credits* in residence.

 * Certain majors may require a minimum of 32 credits be completed at St. Joseph's College.

 Credit for Prior Experiential Learning

 Professional Studies students, except for Nursing majors, with extensive and varied experiential learning may participate in the Prior Experiential Learning Assessment (PELA) Program, which gives students the opportunity to apply for credit for their prior experiential learning.
 Validated learning, not the experience alone, is the basis for awarding credit.
-Professional Studies does not award credit for “having lived,” but rather for having mastered—through professional, creative, volunteer or other experience—knowledge and skills that are deemed to be at the college level and are applicable in the context of the student’s degree program.
+Professional Studies students do not receive credit for “having lived,” but rather for having mastered—through professional, creative, volunteer or other experience—knowledge and skills that are deemed to be at the college level and are applicable in the context of the student’s degree program.

 St. Joseph’s College recognizes that adult learners, through their professional training and experience, attain knowledge and skills that can translate into collegiate credit.
 Professional Studies students with comprehensive experiential learning may participate in the Prior Experiential Learning Assessment Program (PELA), which gives students the opportunity to earn credit for their prior learning by:

 - enrolling in GS 111L Experiential Portfolio Seminar, which is a mentored course designed to facilitate the assessment of prior learning for the purpose of developing an experiential learning portfolio — a collaborative effort between the student and PELA coordinator.
 Students have the unique opportunity to meet at their convenience via telephone, email, video conferencing and in person with the PELA coordinator to receive assistance in their pursuit of PELA.